Improving Molecular Design by Stochastic Iterative Target Augmentation: Additional Experimental Details

-Finally, we present an ablation analysis for the unconditional setting, similar to that for the conditional setting in the main text.
+In Table \ref{tab:uc_filter} we present an ablation analysis for the unconditional setting, similar to that for the conditional setting in the main text.
 We also analyze an ablation VSeq(dupe), an ablation of our stochastic iterative target augmentation method applied to VSeq.
 It samples targets with replacement during augmentation, unlike our full method which deduplicates.
-As suggested by our theoretical remark on the difference between sampling with and without replacement, VSeq(dupe) underperforms VSeq+.
+As suggested by our theoretical remark on the difference between sampling with and without replacement in Appendix \ref{algo_behavior}, VSeq(dupe) underperforms VSeq+.
 As Figure \ref{fig:full_uniqueness} demonstrates, its diversity eventually decreases over time.

 Interestingly, VSeq(train) achieves nearly the same uniqueness score as VSeq+, indicating that the additional training targets from our stochastic iterative augmentation method are responsible for most if not all the gains over the baseline.
 In particular, even our ablation model VSeq(train) significantly outperforms the REINVENT baseline, demonstrating that our model's advantage over RL is not limited to our prediction-time filtering procedure.